Why enroll in a BSN program in nursing?

 Students are required to have a laptop computer in freshman year with the following requirements:

-- WIFI enabled
+- WIFI enabled and Ethernet cable

 - A fully charged battery and plug